 • Opportunity to tour the centres vehicle collection which include a Saracen 6x6 APC, M2 Bridging Ferry, Stalwart and Chieftain Main Battle Tank (housed at a separate location)

 • A guided tour of the military vehicles

 • 45 minute session with at least 15 minutes personal drive time

 • When not driving you will ride as a passenger

 • Allow approximately one and a half hours on site for this experience

-• Extended sessions provide at least 25 minutes driving the tank
+• 60 minute session with at least 30 minutes driving the tank

 • Ride as a passenger when not at the controls